Mater Dei Hospital: University of Malta affiliation

 The hospital is located adjacent to the University of Malta, and contains the faculties of Health Sciences, Medicine and Surgery, and Dental Surgery in a purpose built Medical School wing.
-Prior to the COVID-19 pandemic, the hospital used to house the Health Sciences Library which is a branch library of the University of Malta Library.
+Prior to the COVID-19 pandemic, the hospital used to house the Health Sciences Library, which is a branch library of the University of Malta Library.

-Sir Anthony Mamo Oncology Hospital
+Sir Anthony Mamo Oncology Centre

-The Sir Anthony Mamo Oncology Hospital welcomed its first 50 outpatients on 22 December 2014.
-The hospital started being excavated in 2010 and building started in 2012.
-It remembers it's memory from Sir Anthony Mamo.
+The Sir Anthony Mamo Oncology Centre welcomed its first 50 outpatients on 22 December 2014.
+The centre started being excavated in 2010 and building started in 2012.
+It is named after the first president of Malta Sir Anthony Mamo.
 It cost €52 million and an estimated €8 million a year is required to run it.
-The hospital is offering more advanced radiotherapy with two machines commissioned from the Leeds Spencer Centre, where they were introduced in 2013.
+The centre is offering more advanced radiotherapy with two machines commissioned from the Leeds Spencer Centre, where they were introduced in 2013.
 The machines enable more precise radiotherapy and stronger doses reducing the length and frequency of sessions.
 Considerations by the Maltese Government for expanding radiotherapy services to include autologous transplants have also been made.
 The government has also considered the development of a clinical trials unit through which Maltese patients would be able to benefit from new medicines not yet on the market.
-Beds at the new hospital increased from the 78 at Boffa Hospital to 113 and the outpatient clinics from two to 12.
+Beds at the new centre increased from the 78 at Boffa Hospital to 113 and the outpatient clinics from two to 12.
 The type of chemotherapy provided is more advanced.
-A new MRI machine will help reduce waiting lists and palliative care beds were also increased from the 10 at Boffa to 16.
-Patients and their families would be followed before, during and after treatment and more training was being provided for staff.
+Palliative care beds were also increased from the 10 at Boffa to 16.
+A new MRI machine will help reduce waiting lists.
+Patients and their families would be followed before, during and after treatment and more training provided for staff.
 A total of 47 new professionals have been recruited on its opening day.